-Landscape Dynamics Overall, landscape dynamics are in moderate condition.
+Landscape Dynamics Overall, landscape dynamics are in moderately good condition.
+The fragmentation by roads indicator is in very good condition.
 The forest cover score is good.
-Interior forest area is the core forest habitat and is very degraded.
-Management to improve the core forest condition should be considered.
+Interior forest area forms the core forest habitat and is very degraded.
+Forest condition needs continued management focus.